lowwebtech/low-web-extension/Readme.md

 - preload = none
 Websites may still force autoplay of the videos.

+You can test this functionality on this page: [media.html](https://lowwebtech.github.io/low-web-extension/media.html) with option "Custom attributes for html element &lt;video&gt; and &lt;sound&gt;" activated.

 ### Stop GIF animation, hover over it to play